 Putting It All Together

-Having said that, the banks could see their share prices fall even further before potentially recovering.
-Investors who are considering investing in Singapore banks must be able to stomach this volatility.
+Investors who are considering investing in Singapore banks for the long run must be able to stomach this volatility.

 What’s Your Take on Singapore Banks?

-Check out the Seedly Community and participate in the lively discussion regarding banks stocks and more!
+Check out the community at Seedly and participate in the lively discussion regarding banking stocks and more!